ajbowen249/dungeon-delver-engine/readme.md

 Since each screen does so much, you may generally expect all registers to be destroyed or set to an exit condition with each call.
 Also of note is that _all screens are currently static_, rather than using stack space for their local data.
 This may change eventually, but, for now, as a general rule, UI pages _should not nest calls to one another_.
 It should technically be fine for unrelated screens to nest calls, but a screen can't, for example, use an `enum_menu` and nest a call to another screen that uses an `enum_menu`, since the second would overwrite the first's workspace.

 ### Unit Tests
-Tests are located in `tests/tests.asm`, and are compiled and run automatically by `zasm`.
+Tests are located in `entry_points/tests.asm`, and are compiled and run automatically by `zasm`.
+They can be run individually with `make test`.